tomvanbraeckel/yamcs.github.com/docs/studio/OPI_Editor_Perspective.md

 ![OPI Editor](/assets/opi-editor.png){: .center-image }

-In the left navigator, expand the YSS project and open for example our `FlightData.opi` by right-clicking and choosing **Open With > OPI Editor**.
+In the left navigator, expand the YSS project and open for example our <tt>FlightData.opi</tt> by right-clicking and choosing **Open With > OPI Editor**.

 **Note:** we are aware that right-clicking it is slightly annoying.
 The left-click action by default opens the OPI file with OPI Runtime.
 Once you've successfully opened an OPI with the OPI Editor the left-click action will from that point always open it with the OPI Editor, as it remembers its last handler.
 We definitely want to improve the user experience here.
 But for now, please bear with us as we do the needed development work.